ameliawong1/Recipe-Rating-Analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 I observed that recipes with missing descriptions tended to have fewer ingredients on average.
-This makes sense: simpler recipes may require fewer instructions or narrative context, so users might choose not to write anything.
+This makes sense: simpler recipes may require fewer instructions or  context, so users might choose not to write anything.

 <iframe
   src="assets/calories-by-missingness-bar.html"